Admin-7/Mr-Robot-techniques/Gitter.md

 > 📝 Please do try to keep this text synchronized with the actual welcome message in the room. :) ❤️

 Not all chatters can change the welcome message.
-If you can't, and you'd like to propose a change to it, you're welcome to edit the text below:
+If you can't, and you'd like to propose a change to it, you're welcome to edit the text below, or [open a new issue ticket](https://github.com/AnarchoTechNYC/CTF/issues/new) with your suggestions:

 > This is [AnarchoTechNYC](https://github.com/AnarchoTechNYC/CTF/#readme)'s [Capture The Flag team](https://ctftime.org/team/34635) chat channel.
 We use this room to coordinate activity during [CTF competitions](https://github.com/AnarchoTechNYC/meta/wiki/InfoSec#ctfs-and-hacking-games) and for general cybersecurity practice chatter.
 >